Terrestrial Microbiology 145 (4 units)

 Introductory Biology EEMB 3 (3 units)

-This course is required for all biology majors.
-Fall quarter is co-taught with Prof. Lizzy Wilbanks.
-Students are required to take two midterm exams (in-class) and one cumulative final exam.
-Attendance and assessment will involve iClicker questions.
+This course is required for all biology majors and co-taught by three faculty or staff.
+Students are required to take two midterm exams (in-class or synchronously online) and one cumulative final exam.
+Attendance and assessment will involve iClicker questions or weekly quizzes online.

 Symbiosis 194EE/595EE (2 units)